ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

     targetPort: 80
 ```

-Finally, let's look at the GitHub Actions file located at `.github/workflows/deploytoAKS.yml`
+Finally, have a look at the GitHub Actions file located at `.github/workflows/deploytoAKS.yml`

 ```yaml
 name: Deploy .NET app